-Schedule D (IRS) - Definition
+Schedule D (IRS) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.